 Coffee? check.
 Notebook? check.
 Snacks? check.
 Time To Start The Blogging Process

-As bloggers, we all have our own way of which we plan and write out posts.
+As bloggers, we all have our own way (or process) of which we plan and write out posts.
 I like nothing more than sitting down and planning multiple posts in one session.
 Why?
 Then I feel a lot more prepared and ahead of myself so that if I have a couple of busy days I don’t feel too guilty about not planning or writing anything.
 I personally have two different schedules I follow, depending on if I’m at university or not.
 If I’m planning and writing content outside of term time then I will typically work midday until about 6 pm, although I do sometimes get inspiration late at night and just end up writing a post at 11 pm or even later…just depends on my brain.
 I try not to do any blog work on the weekends (including replying to emails) and instead I take this time to relax and spend time with friends/family or Sam (the latter being the most likely).

 However, whenever it is term time, I spend a lot less time on my blog and will instead use the weekend to plan, write and catch up on posts.
 I do this so that I still have plenty of time to complete work for my degree, but also so that I can allow a little time to blog.
 If you’ve been reading my blog for a while you’ll probably notice that I publish a lot more posts when I’m less busy at uni, but when deadlines come I only post a couple of times a month.
 This isn’t because I don’t love creating posts, it’s simply because my blog is still only a hobby…meanwhile I’m paying an awful lot of money to attain a degree.
 You’ll probably notice that my post rate will decrease quite a bit in the upcoming months (with the exception of blogtober and blogmas) as I am going into third year and therefore I’m expecting my work load in dramatically increase from what it has previously been.
 If you’re struggling with post ideas then pop on over to 40 Blog Post Ideas and see if that brings any inspiration.

 I’m very much a fan of planning posts in a notebook, there’s just something so nice about putting pen to paper and letting my ideas come spilling out.
 It’s just the process I personally enjoy.
 I also enjoy using mind maps to come up with ideas for blog posts, it’s a great way to get loads of ideas down at once without it ending up too messy.
 I currently use The Ultimate Blog Planner £12.50 from Dotcreates to store all of my ideas.
 It allows me to keep track of my ideas, as well as any sponsored products/ posts I need to write posts for.
 Personally, I feel this planner is missing pages in which to accurately keep track of stats and pr contacts and I’m

 As well as using a notebook I always will jot down ideas on the notes section of my phone, this only tends to happen if I don’t have my notebook to hand.